You can read part one “Pieces of a Dream | Part 1: Cabbie” here

 Louis knew that Hall had suffered massive internal injuries in the blast and would never have survived.
 It didn’t help.
 He’d as good as killed the man.
 The image of Hall dying was like a hot coal embedded in his brain, charring everything around it.
 He could feel the heat of it rippling out, turning his scars into lines of fire, blackening his heart, and spreading along his nerve fibers.

 He looked at his reflection square on.
 His right hand tensed into a fist, and he punched the mirror.
 It shattered, and several large pieces of glass fell into the sink.
-Louis' hand flared in pain, and he saw a small shard of glass embedded between his knuckles.
+Louis’ hand flared in pain, and he saw a small shard of glass embedded between his knuckles.
 He pulled it out, and treated the wound.
-He slung the backpack on his good shoulder, tucked the knife into his coat pocket, and grabbed the crowbar on the way out, being careful to step around the spatters of blood in the hallway.
+He slung the backpack on his good shoulder, rinsed the knife off and tucked it into his coat pocket, and grabbed the crowbar on the way out, being careful to step around the spatters of blood in the hallway.

 The women must have been watching from the window, because they opened the door as he approached.